Abhigyan-Mishra/Abhigyan-Mishra/README.md

 ## ~ヾ(＾∇＾)

-### I am just another Computer Science Student , trying to understand Quantum Computing :space_invader:⚛️
+### I am just a Computer Science Student , trying to understand Quantum Computing :space_invader:⚛️
 - 🌱 I’m currently improving my grasp on Quantum Mechanics.
 - :computer: :globe_with_meridians: I’m looking to collaborate on projects related to **Quantum Image Processing**
 - 🤔 I’m looking for help with **finding opportunities**